-As with every other country in the world, Australia celebrates one day a year which is recognised to be its official national day and on 26th January Australia Day is celebrated.
-The date marks the anniversary of the 1788 arrival of the first fleet of British ships at Port Jackson, New South Wales, and in present-day Australia community and family events are held to reflect and celebrate the diverse society and landscape of the nation, official community awards are held and new members of the Australian community are welcomed with citizenship ceremonies all over the country.
+As every other country in the world, Australia celebrates each year one day which is recognised to be its official national day.
+Australia Day is celebrated on 26th January.
+The date marks the anniversary of the 1788 arrival of the first fleet of British ships at Port Jackson, New South Wales.
+In present-day Australia, community and family events are held to reflect and celebrate the diverse society and landscape of the nation.
+Official community awards are presented and new members of the Australian community are welcomed with citizenship ceremonies all over the country.

 illuminance Solutions is a Microsoft Gold Partner and a 2019 Microsoft Global Partner of the Year: Partner for Social Impact.